-

 It just gets better and better…

-Oh, Oppy is having fun at Fin outcrop!
-The rocks here are so interesting and diverse, a lot of new images are coming back every day, allowing the MER team, I’m sure, to build up a really detailed picture of … Continue reading
+Oh, Oppy is having fun at Fin outcrop! 🙂 The rocks here are so interesting and diverse, a lot of new images are coming back every day, allowing the MER team, I’m sure, to build up a really detailed picture … Continue reading

 Posted in Uncategorized